vivek-nexus/onp/README.md

 There is no foolproof way for services to deliver notifications to a user, when the user is off their app/website/platform.
 Communication channels like email/SMS are abused as fallback.

 🤩 **Make notifications useful again.**
-Potential to synchronise `on platform` and `off platform` notifications, reducing notification overload.
+Synchronise `on platform` and `off platform` notifications, reducing notification overload.
 Both users and notification publishers benefit from using a better channel optimised for notifications.

 #### Examples of notifications overloading work email